reallyjoel/Ludosity-s-Steamworks-Wrapper/README.md

-Ludosity-s-Steamworks-Wrapper
+Ludosity's Steamworks Wrapper
 =============================

-Fully managed .NET wrapper for Steamworks API
+Fully managed .NET wrapper for Steamworks API.

+Licensed under MIT.

+Please see the Documents folder for further information on how to use this software.